Estate Plan Essentials

 As human longevity increases, and people stay healthier well into their 70s, 80s, and beyond, it’s important to plan for an extended lifespan.
 You want to have enough money to live comfortably throughout all of your retirement years.
 Your estate plan should incorporate detailed retirement planning that helps you achieve this goal.

 Business owners work hard to build an idea into a profitable business.
 Many of them have a personal estate plan, but they fail to plan for how their business will survive after their death.
 In a family-owned business, this can create significant conflict and damage

 d relationships.
 A business succession plan provides answers for a variety of contingencies, such as what happens if the owner becomes incapacitated.
 By providing clear direction, it allows the business to run as smoothly as possible in the event key leadership dies or can no longer oversee the business.

 Few people like to think about the possibility of needing Medicaid, but they ignore planning for it at their financial peril.
 Without proper planning, you might have to pay out-of-pocket for nursing home care.
 A prolonged stay at a long-term care facility can consume a lifetime’s worth of assets in a relatively short amount of time.
 With the right strategic planning, you can preserve your estate for your spouse and other beneficiaries.

 Minnesota Estate Planning and Probate Law Firm

-To discuss your complete estate plan needs, call the Minnesota probate and estate planning attorneys at Jeffrey P. Scott & Associates, LLC today at (651) 968-1457.
+To discuss your complete estate plan needs, call the Minnesota probate and estate planning attorneys at Jeffrey P. Scott & Associates, LLC today our office.

 This website has been prepared by Jeffrey P. Scott & Associates, LLC for informational purposes only and does not, and is not intended to, constitute legal advice.
 The information is not provided in the course of an attorney-client relationship and is not intended to substitute for legal advice from an attorney licensed in your jurisdiction.